Simplix-Softworks/SimplixCore/README.md

 SimplixCore is a framework for java development.
 It includes a set of core Java libraries such as google-guava & LightningStorage.
-It is widely used on most Java & Kotlin projects within SimplixSoftworks , and widely used by many other companies as well.
+It is widely used on most Java & Kotlin projects within SimplixSoftworks.

 SimplixCore has some coreutilities as well.
 It contains a streamlined Depenendency Injection framework using google guice, an easy to use localzation, configuration & database framework aswell as a set of utilities.